Accept-Encoding

 Usage

-The HTTP Accept-Encoding request header is part of the Content Negotiation process and specifies which encoding methods are supported by the client.
+The HTTP Accept-Encoding request header is part of the content negotiation process and specifies which encoding methods are supported by the client.
 The server will choose one of the available methods and then inform the client of the selection by including the Content-Encoding header in the HTTP response.

 Note